jimmywestbrooks/week-2/README.md

 **Class 1**

+1. Discuss what the portal should look like and what features it should include
+2. Discuss project management
+3. Setup GitHub for collaboration
-1. Project planning
+4. Project planning
+5. [Setup a Waffle.io account] (https://waffle.io/)
+6. Break the project up into deliverables and tasks
-2. Complete project design
+7. Start the project design phase
-3. Create the basic HTML site structure

 **Class 2**

+1. Connecting a GitHub repo and a Codio project
-1. Complete HTML site structure
+2. Create the basic HTML site structure